-Synthetic webbing slings shall be used in accordance with ASME B30.9 and Original Equipment Manufacturer recommendations.
-Where a synthetic webbing sling is used in a choker hitch, the straight-line rated load shall be reduced to reflect the efficiency percentages shown in table 14-3 of NAVFAC P-307.
+Synthetic webbing slings shall be used in accordance with ASME B30.9 and OEM requirements.
+B30.9 and OEM recommendations should be followed.
+Where a synthetic webbing sling is used in a choker hitch, the straight-line (vertical) rated load shall be reduced to reflect the efficiency percentages shown in table 14-3 of NAVFAC P-307.